15 of the Best Waterfalls in Iceland

 Dynjandi WaterfallThe Ultimate whirlwind tour of Iceland

 This couple drove all around Iceland, including the Westfjords where they visited Dynjandi.
-Their CamperStories also includes a lot of great shots and information good to have while being on the road in Iceland.
+Their CamperStories also includes a lot of great shots and information that is good to have while you’re on the road in Iceland.

-The name means Thundering and you will know why when you arrive there.
-It’s about 100 m (330feet) high and it spreads out in the bottom and the splits up into five smaller falls creating this thunderous sound.
-There are also places where you can take a peak behind the fall.
+The name means “Thundering”, and you will know why when you arrive there.
+It’s about 100 m (330feet) high, and it spreads out at the bottom and splits up into five smaller falls, creating a massive thunderous roar.
+There are also places where you can take a peek behind the fall.

 GPS Coordinates: 65°44’11.94″N 23°12’32.08″W